ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 <div id="fig-example-noisy-trajectory"></div>

-See [Figure ???](#fig-example-noisy-trajectory) for an example for the spatial part of the event generation.
+See [Figure 7](#fig-example-noisy-trajectory) for an example for the spatial part of the event generation.

-{{< figure id="fig-example-noisy-trajectory" src="img/noisified_shape.png" alt="Example noisy trajectory" width="800" caption="> Figure ??? shows a possible GPS trajectory of a person travelling along a PTV's shape.
+{{< figure id="fig-example-noisy-trajectory" src="img/noisified_shape.png" alt="Example noisy trajectory" width="800" caption="> Figure 7 shows a possible GPS trajectory of a person travelling along a PTV's shape.
 The red line represents a GTFS shape.
 The blue line shows noisy location data emmitted by a user's device.
 Each corner on the blue line symbolizes a user moving within 5 seconds.
 The green points show where the event generator passes a stop and thus moves on to the next trip segment." >}}

 # Settings and Parameter Optimization